Wei-TianHao/Blog/_posts/2017-07-08-predict-stock-prices-using-RNN-part-1.md

 ---
 layout: post
-comments: false
+comments: true
 title: "Predict Stock Prices Using RNN: Part 1"
 date: 2017-07-08 09:18:00
-tags: rnn tensorflow
+tags: tutorial rnn tensorflow
 ---

 > This post is a tutorial for how to build a recurrent neural network using Tensorflow to predict stock market prices.
 Part 1 focuses on the prediction of S&P 500 index.
-The full working code is available in [github.com/lilianweng/stock-rnn](https://github.com/lilianweng/stock-rnn).
+The full working code is available in [lilianweng/stock-rnn](https://github.com/lilianweng/stock-rnn).

 <!--more-->